dataarts/armsglobe/README.md

 ## Running

 To run this application, ensure Node.js has been installed along with all the dataglobe dependencies (see "Building").
-Once the application has been built, run :
+Once the application has been built, run:

 ```
 $ node app.js
 ```

-Alternatively, you can run
+And it will start a development server for you to view your work.
+In addition, you can also run

 ```
 $ grunt watch